Menu

 Establishing active communication links between Air Traffic Control (ATC) and the pilot is essential to the safety of everyone in the air and on the ground below.
 The FAA has developed standardized basic radio operating procedures that ATC and aviators are required to follow.

-Having a systematic radio communication language and terminology reduces misunderstood messages and radio traffic congestion, and it creates a safer environment for all.
 By standardizing the emergency communications procedure, pilots and ground crew effectively communicate and reduce the chances of an accident.

-Although emergency procedures are standardized, failure to actively convey the situation in the air to the ground crew has to lead to incidents on numerous occasions.
-This is why it is essential to develop muscle memory for making the proper radio calls.
+Although air traffic control emergency procedures are standardized, failure to actively convey the situation in the air to the ground crew has led to incidents on numerous occasions.

 Simulated Radio Calls